 As the only academic medical center in San Antonio and South Texas, University Hospital is home to a wide range of specialists skilled in treating children with any form of cancer or blood disorder.
-Additionally, our physicians from UT Medicine collaborate with other world-renowned physicians to review and find solutions for the most complex cases.
+Additionally, our physicians from UT Health San Antonio collaborate with other world-renowned physicians to review and find solutions for the most complex cases.

 Families affected by pediatric cancer and blood diseases need a lot of support, and that’s exactly what we offer.